 Xiaomi Mi 11

 Samsung Galaxy S21 / S21 Plus

-Both devices offer really interesting perks from the Samsung’s standard and that is why they both fall within the premium region.
-First of all, you get an interesting super AMOLED display with some pretty decent color composition which makes the device a true value but of all that, the long-lasting battery life is a must-have which is one of the very cool thing that makes the device outstanding among the rest on this list.
+Both devices offer really interesting perks from Samsung’s standard and that is why they both fall within the premium region.
+First of all, you get an interesting super AMOLED display with some pretty decent color composition which makes the device a true value but of all that, the long-lasting battery life is a must-have which is one of the very cool things that makes the device outstanding among the rest on this list.